C++ Core Guidelines: Template Definitions

 List<int, My_allocator> lst2;

-The acronym SCARY describes assignments and initializations that are Seemingly erroneous (appearing Constrained by conflicting generic parameters), but Actually, work with the Right implementation (unconstrained bY the conflict due to minimized dependencies).
+The acronym SCARY describes assignments and initializations that are Seemingly erroneous (appearing Constrained by conflicting generic parameters) but Actually work with the Right implementation (unconstrained bY the conflict due to minimized dependencies).

 The next rule helps to reduce code bloat.